 KWWL News Anchor / Reporter

-For more than three decades, in Iowa and around the world, Ron has reported history in the making.
+For more than 40 years, in Iowa and around the world, Ron has reported history in the making.

 The IBNA (Iowa Broadcast News Association) has honored Ron with its highest honor, the Jack Shelley Award.
 He has also won numerous other IBNA News and Sports awards, including Spot News Story of the Year and Sports Story of the Year.
 Ron is a multiple 1st place winner of the IBNA's Excellence in Anchoring Award.
 He is a member of the University of Iowa Hall of Fame, through the School of Journalism and Mass Communications.

 While Ron enjoys exploring world and local events, some of his memorable experiences have involved Iowa children, like Jeremy, a nine-year-old boy dying of cancer.
 He called Ron from his hospital bed to ask if KWWL could do a story about Make-A-Wish, which had granted Jeremy's dying wish for a trip to Florida.
-Because of that story, Ron became a charter board member for the former Make-A-Wish of Northeast Iowa.
+Because of that story, Ron was a charter board member for the former Make-A-Wish of Northeast Iowa.

 A crowd of 60,000 jammed downtown Cedar Rapids to watch Ron carry the Olympic Torch and ignite the cauldron during the 1996 Olympic Torch Relay.
 Later that summer, Ron anchored KWWL's summer Olympic coverage from Atlanta.

 Thanks to the warm response and generosity of KWWL viewers, Ron's award-winning Iowa's Child adoption program is the longest running news series in Iowa.
-Through Iowa's Child, nearly 200 of Iowa's hard-to-place, "special needs" children have found loving families and permanent homes.
-In 2008, The Coalition for Family and Children's Services in Iowa honored Ron with its 'Friend of Children' Award, also awarded to Iowa Governor Chet Culver.
+Through Iowa's Child, some 200 of Iowa's hard-to-place, "special needs" children have found loving families and permanent homes.
+In 2008, The Coalition for Family and Children's Services in Iowa honored Ron with its 'Friend of Children' Award, also awarded to then-Iowa Governor Chet Culver.

 Ron joined KWWL in 1974 as Sports Director, and was the original play-by-play voice of the Iowa Television Network.
 He also did play-by-play telecasts for NBC Sports and ESPN, including the Women's College Basketball Finals and NCAA II Wrestling Finals.
 He still enjoys sports reporting, and has brought KWWL viewers "Live" reports from such events as the Super Bowl, NCAA Basketball Tournament and The Heisman Trophy presentation at New York City's Downtown Athletic Club.